 Barbara and Allan Pease say that when it comes to body shape both men and women prefer athletic body shapes.

-Men are more attracted to women with a childlike face -large eyes, small nose and full lips and cheeks- as it releases hormones that want to make them protect her.
-Women prefer instead adult faces such as strong jaws, larger brows and strong nose.
+Men are more attracted to women with childlike faces -large eyes, small noses, and full lips and cheeks- as it releases hormones that want to make them protect themselves.

 What Women Look At Most

-The Definitive Book of Body Language say something you are probably familiar with: women prefer men with deeper, smoother voices because deep tones are linked to testosterone levels.
-Pease adds that in countries where feminism has been more influential women have taken jobs requiring more testosterone production and have become more assertive and authoritative and their voice deepened as well.
-He adds he hopes hairy chest won’t follow suit.
+The Definitive Book of Body Language says something you are probably familiar with: women prefer men with deeper, smoother voices because deep tones are linked to testosterone levels.
+Pease adds that in countries where feminism has been more influential women have taken jobs requiring more testosterone production and have become more assertive and authoritative and their voices deepened as well.
+He adds he hopes his hairy chest won’t follow suit.

-40% of women prefer butts, legs and chests/arms are equally split.
+40% of women prefer butts, legs, and chests/arms to be equally split.

-Barbara and Allan Pease say that tight butt are preferred because it helps making the strong, forward motions needed for successful sperm transfer during sex.
+Barbara and Allan Pease say that a tight butt is preferred because it helps to make the strong, forward motions needed for successful sperm transfer during sex.